Last updated

 1. folk

-folk is a modern CRM platform for managing contacts, workflows, and relationships, offering customizable pipelines, AI-driven tools, and integrations to enhance deal management and prospecting. folk can support your team across different functions including sales, marketing, recruitment, and more.
+folk is the ideal modern CRM platform for mid-sized advertising agencies of 20-50 people, offering customizable pipelines, AI-driven tools, and seamless integrations to enhance deal management and prospecting across growing teams. folk CRM can support your agency across different functions including sales, marketing, recruitment, and client management, making it perfect for teams that need scalable collaboration.

 Key features

-- Contact management: Sync all your contacts effortlessly from multiple inboxes and social media platforms into folk.
+• Contact management: Sync all your contacts effortlessly from multiple inboxes and social media platforms into folk, perfect for agencies managing numerous client touchpoints across team members.

-- Socail media integration: Seamlessly import contacts from LinkedIn, Sales Navigator, Instagram, X and more to track contacts and leverage your network within folk, and use templates for quicker, streamlined communication.
+• Social media integration: Seamlessly import contacts from LinkedIn, Sales Navigator, Instagram, X and more to track contacts and leverage your network within folk, with templates for quicker, streamlined communication across your growing team.

-- Mail merge and email sequences: Full email sync compatible with Outlook and Gmail, with access to templates, and tracking features, enabling users to manage all communications directly from the CRM.
+• Mail merge and email sequences: Full email sync compatible with Outlook and Gmail, with access to templates and tracking features, enabling multiple users to manage communications directly from the CRM with consistency.

 Pros